Screen Shot 2014-06-04 at 11.09.02image courtesy of flickr

 Being a single parent is hard work.
 There is no-one to share the day to day responsibility for looking after the children and no-one to reassure you when you are making important decisions.
 There are many mums who have the support of large families, but there are also people who feel isolated and alone.

-Owning a horse is a great experience, and they can be very beneficial to single parents who are going through a hard time.
-If you find yourself in that situation read on, I will try and convince you that buying a horse will be a wise investment.
+Despite the responsibilities involved, owning a horse can offer several advantages.
+If you find yourself in a situation where this idea resonates with you, keep reading!
+I will try and convince you that why buying a horse could be a wise investment.

 Children Love Them